zcutlip/mock-op/README.md

 ## Automated Response Generation

 The response file & directory structure was designed to be fairly straightforward so that one could create it by hand or easily script it.
 However, `mock-op` comes with a tool to generate responses.
-You provide it a configuration file, and it'll sign in to your 1Password account (using the *real* `op` tool), perform the queries, and record the responses.
+You provide it a configuration file, and it will connect to your 1Password account (using the *real* `op` tool), perform the queries, and record the responses.

 > Note: response generation requires you install my `pyonepassword` Python package.
 It can be found in PyPI and installed via `pip`.

-Here's an example configuraiton file for generating responses:
+Here's an example configuraiton file for generating responses.
+Note that the invalid item definition has an `expected-return` value of 1.
+This tells `response-generator` that an error is expected and should be captured rather than failing.

 ```INI
 [DEFAULT]